 STERLING CONSTRUCTION COMPANY, INC.

-CORPORATE GOVERNANCE AND NOMINATING COMMITTEE OF THE BOARD OF DIRECTORS
+CHARTER OF THE CORPORATE GOVERNANCE AND NOMINATING COMMITTEE OF THE BOARD OF DIRECTORS

 - Purpose.
 The purpose of the Corporate Governance and Nominating Committee (the “Committee”) is to assist the Board of Directors (the “Board”) of Sterling Construction Company, Inc. (the “Company”) in fulfilling the Board’s oversight responsibilities by: